kevinchappell/formBuilder/docs/formRender/options/userData.md

 </code>
 </pre>

-userData works for autocomplete, select, checkbox-group, radio-group, text, email, color, tel, number, hidden,date, textarea, textarea-tinymce.
+UserData works for autocomplete, select, checkbox-group, radio-group, text, email, color, tel, number, hidden,date, textarea, textarea-tinymce.

 For fields that have an "other" option, a value that is not in the pre-defined values is assumed to be the "other" value.